openimis/openimis-be_py/README.md

 ### JWT Security Configuration

-openIMIS signs tokens with a deployment RSA keypair.
-Older core versions fall back to the legacy per-user key when none is provisioned; newer ones require it.
+openIMIS signs tokens with a deployment RSA keypair once core reads this setting.
+Core versions that still carry the legacy per-user key fall back to it when none is provisioned; later ones require it.
 There is no mode setting.

 1. **Generate a signing key**: